We are migrating our WordPress blog to a new host.

 Arguing with an angry old white guy (I’m 66) who’s been on line for 37 years – is a fool’s errand.

 I immediately canceled my $45/mo subscription.

-Interestingly enough two hours later a sales rep from Pressable calls me to ask me how it’s going
+Interestingly enough two hours later a sales rep from Pressable called me to ask me how it’s going?

 Now that the camp fire flames are roaring and I’m really into telling this story, it’s time to refresh your alcohol and get another hot dog hopefully broiled not boiled.